-Cheap LED TVs Buying Guide
+Cheap TVs Buying Guide

 What We Looked For

-What We Ignored
+TV Features We Ignored

-LED TV Reviews
+TV Performance Reviews

-To make our picks, we pored over LED TV reviews on sites such as Reviewed.com, which conducts extensive performance testing.
-LCD TV Buying Guide likewise reviews and recommends models based on editors' firsthand experience.
+To evaluate the performance of models in our price range, we pored over LED TV reviews on sites such as Reviewed.com and Rtings.com, which conduct extensive testing.
+LCD TV Buying Guide similarly reviews and recommends models based on editors' firsthand experience.
 It compares many different models and often goes into great technical detail.
-High-profile technology sites such as CNET, TechRadar, and PC Mag have also reviewed some of the TVs on our list.
+High-profile technology sites such as CNET, TechRadar, and PCMag have also tested and reviewed some of the TVs on our list.

 - Best Cheap LED TVs